puppetlabs/bolt/developer-docs/kerberos.md

 On startup, the container is automatically domain joined to the Samba active directory and is reachable inside the UDN as `omiserver.bolt.test`.
 As with the Samba container, add an entry to `/etc/hosts` to be able to access it via DNS name from the Docker host environment.

 On startup, the Docker entrypoint script waits for the domain to be resolved via DNS and accessible before attempting to perform a domain join with `realm join` followed by `net ads join` (after configuring local Kerberos and Samba clients).
-The [`sssd`](https://docs.pagure.org/SSSD.sssd/) service is setup to use the [`ad provider`](https://docs.pagure.org/SSSD.sssd/users/ad_provider.html) so that it may look up domain accounts locally.
+The [`sssd`](https://docs.pagure.org/SSSD.sssd/) service is setup to use the [`ad provider`](https://docs.pagure.org/SSSD.sssd/users/ad_provider.html) so that it can look up domain accounts locally.

 To configure OMI server the `HTTP` service SPN is added to the `OMISERVER$` computer account in Active Directory, and the `sssd` service is restarted.
 The [OMI setup documentation](https://github.com/Microsoft/omi/blob/master/Unix/doc/setup-kerberos-omi.md#on-the-server-add-the-http-principal) covers this, but the actual scripts vary a bit since Samba is being used rather than Active Directory.